beagleboard/docs.beagleboard.io/boards/pocketbeagle-2/06-support.rst

 Follow instructions below to download the latest image for your PocketBeagle 2:

 1. Go to `BeagleBoard.org distro <https://www.beagleboard.org/distros>`_ page.
-2. On distros page, from dropdown select PB2 and download the image.
+2. On distros page, from dropdown select "PocketBeagle 2" and download the image.

 .. todo:: add distros page image selection for pocketbeagle-2